Children love stories. It’s true!

 Horror Stories For Kids

 Life isn’t always about rainbows and butterflies.
 Some children enjoy the occasional scares, ghosts and chills down the spine.
 The stories are written in a simple and effective manner.
-If your child is bored of the regular happy ending fairy tales, then this could be a new genre to try.
+If your child is bored with the regular happy ending fairy tales, then this could be a new genre to try.

 As children see themselves are protagonists, and later enact out these stories, horror stories teach children to be powerful, face their fears and defeat evil.
 Here are some good horror stories and books –